mohitsriv/Notepad/README.md

-aaNotepad is a Jekyll theme which is very simple, clean and beautiful.
+Notepad is a Jekyll theme which is very simple, clean and beautiful.
 This theme is good for any blog.

 Main Features: